hazelcast/hazelcast-jet/site/website/blog/2020-10-06-enabling-full-text-search.md

 ## Hazelcast Jet Job

-Now that we have the Petclinic and Elastic set-up and working we can start the data pump - a Jet job reading change events from MySQL database and writing into the Elastic index.
+Now that we have the Petclinic and Elastic set-up and working, we can start the data pump - a Jet job reading change events from MySQL database and writing into the Elastic index.

-A Jet job is a pipeline of steps, that read, modify, aggregate or store data items.
+A Jet job is a pipeline of steps that read, modify, aggregate or store data items.
 The job definition is written in Java and packaged as a jar file.
 The jar file is deployed to a Jet cluster, which takes care of the execution, scaling, fail-over and other operational aspects.